cloudforet-io/launchpad/README.md

 After installation is completed, you can access SpaceONE console<br>
 Open a browser(http://spaceone.console.your-domain.com) and log in to the root account with the information below.

-- ID : admin
+- ID : `domain_owner` in initialization.com
-- PASSWORD : Admin123!@#
+- PASSWORD : `domain_owner_password` in initialization.com
-    - If you change domain_owner_password in initialization.conf, use it.

 ### minimal
 After the installation is complete, the domain record must be added to /etc/hosts on the local PC.<br>
-Records that need to be added will be displayed on the console after installation is completed.
+Records that need to be added will be displayed after installation is completed.

 ```diff
 vim /etc/hosts